-One of the advantage of memcached implementation is sharing of cache entries between multiple instances of Magnolia.
-If the cache item is processed by one of the public instances, it is sent to memcached server/s and others Magnolia instances do not need to render the content again but use the item cached in memcached servers.
+One of the advantages of the memcached implementation is the sharing of cache entries between multiple instances of Magnolia.
+If the cache item is processed by one of the public instances, it is sent to memcached server/s and other Magnolia instances do not need to render the content again; instead they may use the item cached in the registered memcached servers.

-We requested content from two Magnolia instances at the same time for the tests and you can see the results on the first graph.
+For the following tests, we requested content from two Magnolia instances at the same time.
+You can see the results on the first graph.
 As you can see the throughput is 2x bigger since the instances share the cache items.
-This of course applies only for the first requests for a content but that's the time after flushing of cache when the load on the server is the biggest.
+This of course applies only for the first requests for a content object, but that's the time after flushing of cache when the load on the server is highest.

-The second graph shows performance when the items are already precached.
-Memcached is a little slower than ehcache in this case.
+The second graph shows performance when the items are precached.
+Memcached is a little slower than Ehcache in this case.

 Memcached Client License

 Please note that the Spymemcached client uses its own licence: